 Other external services: Check out AVI SION’S BLOG, which highlights various discoveries and ideas found in The Logician.
 You may post comments at the blog.
 The Logic Forum is a place where you can publish (free of charge) articles on logic, epistemology and related philosophical or scientific topics.
 The latter service also has a Guestbook and a Discussion Area to encourage feedback from you.
 (The Comments facility on The Logician website has been discontinued.)
-See also the book listing in the Open Library.Subscribe!
-To be included in our MAILING LIST, and receive occasional news or articles, enter your name (or alias) and email address in the box below, and click on Go.
+See also the book listings in the Open Library and in Online Books.

 If you come across any technical glitch or typing error, or any factual mistake or error of reasoning, please do report it and it will be quickly corrected with thanks.
 Likewise, if you have any other comments or queries you would like me to respond to personally, feel free to write to the following e-mail address: email@example.com – but preferably use the Readers’ Comments facility above described so other readers can partake and benefit.
 Please avoid personal questions and long dialogues.

 For translations of The Logician pages into a multitude of languages, use the Google translate widget in the left sidebar.
 Choose the target language, of course.
 Machine-made translations are unfortunately of very poor quality, but may be useful to some people.